-If you enjoy photography and nature, this four-hour course will be ideal for you.
-In this course you will create their own botanical-themed works of art using plants and the power of the sun.
+If you enjoy photography and nature, this four-hour course is ideal for you.
+On this course you'll create your own botanical-themed works of art using plants and the power of the sun.
 Discover this camera-less photographic printing technique and make your own cyanotype prints using plants from local sources.

-On this course you will discover camera-less photographic printing techniques and make your own cyanotype prints using plants from local sources.
+On this course you'll discover camera-less photographic printing techniques and make your own cyanotype prints using plants from local sources.
 You could even bring in your own examples.
-Find out a little bit about the cyanotype process and how Fox Talbot and Anna Atkins, made the first photographs using flowers and plants from their gardens.
+Find out about the cyanotype process and how Fox Talbot and Anna Atkins made the first photographs using flowers and plants from their gardens.

-You will be shown how to coat your own paper with the cyanotype chemistry.
-You will learn how to make digital negatives for combining with the botanical examples of fresh and dried flowers and grasses.
-You will make several prints using this process in natural daylight and you will learn how to fix your images on a range of different papers.
+You'll be shown how to coat your own paper with the cyanotype chemistry and learn how to make digital negatives for combining the botanical examples of fresh and dried flowers and grasses.
+You'll make several prints using this process in natural daylight and learn how to fix your images on a range of different papers.

-The course is aimed at anyone who would like to learn this alternative, cameraless printing process.
-It is suitable for beginners and those with more experienced photography skills wanting to try something new.
+The course is aimed at anyone who would like to learn this alternative and camera-less printing process.
+It's suitable for beginners and those with photography skills wanting to try something new.